 As you know, my oldest was away for a week in Minnesota a few weeks ago.
 So I like to plan little surprises for her when she is away to come home to because it isn’t always a peaceful week for her.
 I worked feverishly on the nightstand makeover that I showed you here.
 Then I was really inspired because I had leftover paint and this desk was just sitting in her room.

 First, I took all the drawers out and carried them one by one down two flights of steps before I realized I had not, yet again, taking the important before picture.

 So I would not carry them back up to take the picture.

 Just not that much.

 The above desk was my friend Rebecca’s daughter Kelsey’s desk.
-She gave it to us a few years ago and it was awesome when we first got it.
+She gave it to us a few years ago, and it was exceptional when we first got it.
 But after a few years of my girls getting ahold of it, well, it was bad news.
 And I say girl(s) plural because when my youngest was in her Picasso stage, she would sneak into her sister’s room and draw all over the top of the desk.

 With permanent ink.

 No amount of scrubbing or magic eraser was going to budge those marks.